anyswap/CrossChain-Router/tokens/aptos/README_deployment.md

 3. run `aptos move compile --save-metadata --package-dir anycoin` to build code
 4. use the deployModule to deploy , modules is the path like `-module {coinName}  -path ../aptos-contract/anycoin/build/anycoin`

-### e. register token to self
+### e. register coin to user so that user can hold coin
 ```
 go run tokens/aptos/tools/registerCoin/main.go -h
 ```

-### f. mint token to address
+### f. mint coin to user
 ```
 go run tokens/aptos/tools/mintCoin/main.go -h
 ```

 ### g. register lp in pool
-call registerPoolCoin to new a token and register a LP in pool
+call registerPoolCoin to new a poolCoin and register a LP in pool
 1. deploy anytoken like `PoolCoin` (notice: if deploy multi anytoken, need to create new contract, eg. copy `PoolCoin` and rename to `anyXXCoin`, check the struct name `AnyMyCoin` to `anyXXCoin`)
 2. deploy the module
 3. use `registerPoolCoin`  tools